dxps/go_playground/goallery/readme.md

 ## Goal oriented gallery

+### Prereqs

+PostgreSQL is being used as a database backend.

+You can use either your own instance or start a Docker container image using `docker-compose up -d`.

+Manual entry:
+`INSERT INTO users (age, email, first_name, last_name) VALUES (30, 'joe@email.com', 'Joe', 'Black');`

 ### Run in dev mode

 To "reload" the application when changes are detected, [air](https://github.com/cosmtrek/air) tool is used.